Wandering-Swordsman-LLC/Docs/guide/locations.md

 //the atom should be called `example` and end with Atom export const saveAtom = atom(new ReadonlyMap<number, PlayerSave>());

-//Selectors, inspired by reflex is supposed to retrive data with given paramenters export const selectPlayerSave = (userid: number) => () => saveAtom().get(userid);
+//Selectors, inspired by reflex is supposed to retrieve data with given parameters export const selectPlayerSave = (userid: number) => () => saveAtom().get(userid);
 ```
 :::